Decrypting Cryptic Crosswords: Semantically Complex Wordplay Puzzles as a Target for NLP: Baseline models and results

 \subsection{WordNet}

-Our first baseline takes advantage of the fact that the definition part of a cryptic clue always appears at the beginning or end of the clue.
-For instance, in the clue for BERT in Table~\ref{tab:clue_examples}, ``Model Sesame Street character,'' the word ``model'' appears at the beginning and is a definition (in this case, a hypernym) for the answer ``BERT''.

-Taking advantage of this fact, we use WordNet \citep{fellbaum1998wordnet}, a large database of English word meanings, to build a reverse dictionary via the synonym, hyponym, and hypernym graphs.
-We use LemmInflect \citep{lemminflect} to get all inflections of the words in the initial output.
+Our first baseline is a simple heuristic based on clue structure.
+It takes advantage of the fact that the definition part of a cryptic clue always appears at the beginning or end of the clue.
+For instance, in the double definition clue for \answer{BERT} in Table~\ref{tab:clue_examples}, ``Model Sesame Street character,'' the word ``model'' appears at the beginning and is a definition (in this case, a hypernym) for the answer \answer{BERT}.
+We use WordNet \citep{fellbaum1998wordnet}, a large database of English word meanings, to build a reverse dictionary via the synonym, hyponym, and hypernym graphs.
+We take as candidate solutions the set of reverse dictionary outputs for the first and last words of a clue.
+For example, if ``dog'' appears at the start of a clue, candidates would include ``animal'', ``canine'', ``labrador'', etc. Ranking outputs by character-level overlap with the rest of the clue slightly improves performance, since answers sometimes are rearrangements of the characters in the wordplay portion of the clue.

-We provide an upper bound for this method by noting that, when including synonyms and hyponyms/hypernyms up to depth~3, and inflecting all outputs, our definition sets contains the correct answer 22\% of the time.
-However, since this model lacks a mechanism to effectively rank outputs, we obtain the best performance on this model restricting our reverse lookup to synonyms, hyponyms to depth~1, not adding inflected forms, and ranking by character-level overlap.
-Using this approach, we achieve accuracies of 2.6\% (for the correct answer being the one produced by the model) and 10.7\% (for the correct answer appearing in the top 10 candidates) on our test set metrics.

-While this approach achieves some success, it is inherently limited, since it cannot handle clues in which the definition part is multiword or phrasal.